University of North Carolina-Greensboro

 As a result, Woolpert (in association with Hanbury Evans Wright Vlattas + Company, our partner in design) designed a comprehensive renovation of and addition to seven early 1900s residence hall buildings that comprise the historical campus quadrangle.

 UNCG’s $46 million investment created an opportunity for the design team to reimagine the quad buildings and their connection to the overall campus.
 The design solution transformed what was originally an insular community of residences into a living-learning destination that will become a new campus gateway for all students.
 The building interiors were completely gutted and overhauled for a new suite-style room layout, complete with private bathrooms and all new building systems.

 The new learning component was woven into the residence halls through enhanced common areas, seminar room additions, and study rooms.
 New ramps, elevators, and other ADA amenities were incorporated to make the buildings and site accessible to all students.

 The significance of the quad buildings to the campus’ historical fabric was reflected in a design solution that aimed to preserve the nostalgia of the existing buildings while introducing new features and amenities that will continue to draw students to the heart of the campus for years to come.
 Please note that professional services within the State of North Carolina are performed by Woolpert North Carolina, PLLC, an affiliate of Woolpert, Inc.

-- Winner of the Honor Award from the American Council of Engineering Companies (ACEC)
+- Honor Award, American Council of Engineering Companies (ACEC)

-- Winner of the Star Award from the Construction Professionals Network of North Carolina (CPN)
+- Star Award, Construction Professionals Network (CPN) of North Carolina